DotModGroup/ColdWaters-DotModCampaignChecker/README.md

 - v0.1.1: Added small tweaks regarding the use of testship to indicate a location-based mission
 - v0.1.2: Added two new checks regarding mission types
 - v0.1.3: Added one new check for award event names
+- v1.0.0b: Added a large number of new checks for locations, aircraft, more error handling

 ### How to Use
 1. Download the latest release from the "Releases" tab on Discord.
 This should be a .zip containing the .exe itself.
 2. Extract the .exe from the downloaded .zip to dotmod, override, or priority, in whichever one your campaign sits.
 3. Run the .exe by double-clicking on it.
 4. Enter just the numeral part of the campaign's number (006 would be just 6), and then enter a two letter langauge code, such as en or ru.
-5. Wait for the program to finish (this should never take longer than a second) and open reports.txt.
+5. Wait for the program to finish (this should never take longer than just a few seconds) and open reports.txt.
 6. Perform corrections on campaign based on reports.

 ### How to Contribute